Surya-Kumar-03/GFG-Code-Formatter/README.md

 3. **Pull Request**: Push your branch to your forked repository and create a pull request to the original repository's `main` branch.
 Include a detailed description of your changes in the pull request.

-Thank you for being a part of our project and helping us make it better!
+Thank you for being a part of this project and helping improve it!
 Your contributions are valuable in making this project successful and impactful.